NoroffFEU/css-frameworks-ca/README.md

 ## Description

-I made the design and wireframes in Figma, followed by building a fully responsive website using Bootstrap and styling it with SASS and making it functionable with vanilla JS.
+I made the design and wireframes in Figma, followed by building a fully responsive website using Bootstrap and styling it with SASS and making it functional with vanilla JS.

 I had to use custom classes on a couple of places where I couldn't figure out how to style it with Bootstrap and SASS.
 If you find a way to fix it using Bootstrap and SASS, let me know!

-Check out my Trello board for the JS2 assigment [Social-app JS2_CA](https://trello.com/b/oGbiICo7/social-app-js2ca)
+Check out my Trello board for the JS2 assignment [Social-app JS2_CA](https://trello.com/b/oGbiICo7/social-app-js2ca)

 ## Built With